 Is there is an exception for an English learner with a disability whose disability makes it impossible for the student to be assessed in a particular domain?Yes.
-When a student’s IEP or Section 504 plan specifies that the student has a disability for which there are no appropriate accommodations for assessment in one or more of the Speaking, Listening, Reading, and Writing domains, the student shall be assessed in the remaining domains in which it is possible to assess the student, per 34 CFR Section 200.6.
+When a student’s individualized education program (IEP) or Section 504 plan specifies that the student has a disability for which there are no appropriate accommodations for assessment in one or more of the Speaking, Listening, Reading, and Writing domains, the student shall be assessed in the remaining domains in which it is possible to assess the student, per 34 CFR Section 200.6.
 A student may be assigned an overall score only if assessed in both oral and written language.
 To be considered as having been assessed in oral language, the student must have been assessed in either Speaking or Listening.
 To be considered as having been assessed in written language, the student must have been assessed in either Reading or Writing.
-For more information, visit the 2020–21 ELPAC Information Guide on the CDE ELPAC web page.
+For more information, visit the 2021–22 ELPAC Information Guide on the CDE ELPAC web page.

 Parent of English Learners